kavli-ntnu/dj-docs/docs/imaging/Overview.md

 - User name
 - Path to a **base folder** with (new) data (**Careful**: Has to be a Windows folder path!)
 - Animal name (ID)
-- Experiment type
 - Label: Combined - yes/no
 - Setup / Scope info
-- Suite2P processing info
+- Suite2P processing info (suite2p python ``ops``)
 - Notes

 It all starts with a *base folder*, which is a file server location that contains files that belong to one or multiple session which _could_ be analysed together as if they were one long recording.
 It acts as the basic organising unit.

 From there, ``MakeDatasetSessions`` takes over and extracts what is needed from this basic input.
 Most importantly, the folder path gets abstracted to a ``repository`` and a relative path so it can be found across clients.
-What data is looked for is determined by the _Experiment type_ label.
+What data is looked for is determined by the _Experiment type_ label (auto extracted from setup / scope information).

 So, for example, if the experiment type is "femtonics" the first thing that happens is that the script looks for ".mesc" output files (the basic imaging format coming from the femtonics microscope).
 It then creates ``Session`` entries based on the metadata associated with these files and looks for other session relevant data like tracking data files.
 All files are entered as ``Datasets`` and ``PhysicalFiles`` into the database, where Datasets represent bundles of PhysicalFiles that belong together (for example: tif files that are split into multiple sub-files because of file size limitations).
 Data is ultimately combined under ``Session.Data``.